- Introduction to credit reporting

 Below are the names and contact details of the main credit reporting bodies in Australia.

 The first three credit reporting bodies listed above cover all states.
 If you live in Tasmania, you should also check with the Tasmanian Collection Service.

-There are other credit reporting bodies that are not listed above.
-The new privacy laws require your credit provider to tell you which credit reporting body they supply your information to when you apply for credit.
+The privacy laws require your credit provider to tell you which credit reporting body they supply your information to when you apply for credit.
 It’s a good idea to keep track of these notifications so you know which credit reporting bodies hold credit reports about you.

-The credit reporting body may offer fee-based services, but it is important to bear in mind that you can always obtain your credit report for free.
+The credit reporting body may offer fee-based services, but it is important to know that you can always obtain your credit report for free.